-A suite of rooms on the fifth floor of the College of Arts & Sciences building makes up the home for the university’s new astronomical observatory.
-These rooms include the Physics and Astronomy Lab, the Observatory Control Room, and the Observatory Workshop.
+This suite of rooms on the fifth floor of the College of Arts & Sciences building is home to the university’s astronomical observatory, including the 1-meter telescope and six rooftop telescopes.
+The suite includes the Physics and Astronomy Lab, the Observatory Control Room and the Observatory Workshop.

-The Observatory Control Room houses the computer equipment that controls the astronomical instruments attached to the university’s 1-meter telescope.
-There are also large displays on the wall for viewing current images from the telescope, weather conditions, and cloud cover.
+The Observatory Control Room houses the computer equipment that controls the 1-meter telescope and its instruments.
+There are also large displays on the wall for viewing current images from the telescope, weather conditions and cloud cover.

 This equipment is maintained on-site using the Observatory Workshop.
 Here, faculty and staff can work on and maintain telescopes, cameras, and other support instrumentation and hardware.

 - Computer equipment to maintain telescopes